minprog/programming-1/20 Problem sets/25 2 - Vigenere/20 Hacker edition.md

 		#define _XOPEN_SOURCE
 		#include <unistd.h>

+  Ensure that the `#define _XOPEN_SOURCE` is above the inclusion of `unistd.h`, or you'll run into trouble when compiling!

+* In addition, you'll need to compile with the `-lcrypt` switch.
+Note that the standard `make` command in the Appliance does not include this switch for you!

 * Your program must work per the below (e.g. it must only print the cracked password and nothing else).
 It should return `0` on success.